lm2-poly/PeriPyDIC/README.md

     Time_Steps: 8
     Horizon_Factor_m_value: 1.0
     Influence_Function: 1.0
+    Saftety_Factor: 1.001
     File:
         Name: geometry_dx0_50.csv
 ```
-where `Dim` is the dimension of the node cloud, `Final_Time` the end time of the simulation, `Time_Steps` the amount of time steps, `Horizon_Factor_m_value` the m value of the horizon, `Influence_Function` the factor to scale the influence of the force withrespect to the distance of the horizon, and `Name` the file providing the node information in the CSV format with spaces as delimiter.
+where `Dim` is the dimension of the node cloud, `Final_Time` the end time of the simulation, `Time_Steps` the amount of time steps, `Horizon_Factor_m_value` the m value of the horizon, `Influence_Function` the factor to scale the influence of the force with respect to the distance of the horizon and `Saftety_Factor` influences the computation of the horizon, and `Name` the file providing the node information in the CSV format with spaces as delimiter.
 An example for this file is provided here:

 ```
 #id x y z volume